Chester Brown: Personal relations

 A longtime friend of fellow cartoonists Joe Matt and Seth, Brown has been regularly featured in their autobiographical comics over the years, and collaborated with them on various projects.
 The three were often mentioned together, and have been called "the Three Musketeers of alternative comics" and the "Toronto Three", forming "a kind of gutter rat pack trying to make it through their drawing boards in 1990s Toronto".
 Brown dedicated The Playboy to Seth, and Paying for It to Matt.
 Seth dedicated his graphic novel George Sprott to Brown ("Best Cartoonist, Best Friend").

 Brown had a long-term relationship with the musician, actress and media personality Sook-Yin Lee from 1992 until 1996.
 She is depicted in several of his comics.
 He moved to Vancouver for two years to be with her, and moved back to Toronto with her when she became a VJ for MuchMusic.
 He also drew the cover for her 1996 solo album Wigs 'n Guns.
 Brown's relationship with Lee is the last boyfriend/girlfriend relationship he had, as he explains in Paying for It.
 They remain good friends, and Brown has contributed artwork to her productions as recently as 2009's Year of the Carnivore.

+Brown is currently in a pay-for-sex monogamous relationship with a sex worker he has been seeing for decades.
+Their relationship was detailed in the 2024 film Paying for It.

+COVID-19

+In the 2024 edition of Paying for It, Brown called COVID a "hoax" and wrote it "wasn't real".